jeffharrell/minicart/README.md

 **Is the Mini Cart free?
 How is it licensed?**
 Yes, it’s free and licensed using an [eBay Open Source License Agreement](https://github.com/jeffharrell/MiniCart/raw/master/LICENSE).

+**What browsers does the Mini Cart support?**
+The Mini Cart is functionally supported by Chrome, Safari, Firefox, Opera, and Internet Explorer 6+.
+Older versions of IE use cookies for their data store while all other browsers use localStorage.

 **I have special integration / translation needs.
 Are there advanced settings?**
 Yes, there’s a rich API which can be used to customize the Mini Cart.
 See the [project page README](https://github.com/jeffharrell/MiniCart#readme) for more details.